mwcz/palebluepixel/content/posts/034 - the deconstruction of falling particles.md

     ---------------------------------
      21,600,000 new objects per second

-Needless to say, the performance was terrible.
+Needless to say, the performance was *terrible*.
 I then implemented the gravity equation using glmatrix's in-place vector operations.  glmatrix's vector functions insert their output into an existing vector instead of creating a new vector for each function call, like ThreeJS' API does.
 The number of new